jonathanschilling/fftw_tutorial/README.md

 The input array is assumed to have even symmetry around *j=-0.5* and even symmetry also around *j=n−0.5*.

 ![REDFT10](img/redft10.png)

+In above figure, the lowercase letters *a* to *e* refer to the input data *abcd* for the size-4 REDFT10, which is logically equivalent to a size-8 DFT with real-valued input data *abcddcba*.

 #### REDFT01 (DCT-III)